bigscience-workshop/data_tooling/pii_processing/README.md

 # Personally Identifiable Information Processing

 This is code for a multi-lingual Named Entity Recognition and PII processor used to remediate PII in web scale large language datasets for training large langauge models.
-This code is not meant to be used for general purpose PII remediation.
+This code is not meant to be used for general purpose NER or PII remediation.

 ## Organization of Repo